AdaCore/spark2014/README.md

 The Team Coordinator:

 * Defines the technology roadmap with all stakeholders.
-* Coordinates and organize the work in the team.
+* Coordinates and organizes the work in the team.
 * Adjusts efforts and priorities based on the technology roadmap.

 The Team Technical Authority: